mongodb/mongo-java-driver/docs/reference/content/driver-async/tutorials/ssl.md

 ## TLS/SSL

-The Java driver supports TLS/SSL connections to MongoDB servers using the underlying support for TLS/SSL provided by the JDK.
+The asynchronous Java driver supports TLS/SSL connections to MongoDB servers using the underlying support for TLS/SSL provided by the JDK.

+In its default configuration, the asynchronous driver is supported on Java 8+ when TLS/SSL is enabled.
-To use TLS/SSL, you must configure the asynchronous driver to use [Netty](http://netty.io/).
+Otherwise, applications must configure the asynchronous driver to use [Netty](http://netty.io/).

 ## Specify TLS/SSL and Netty Configuration